textileio/community/docs/docs/filecoin/balances.md

+!!!
+Warning
+We are shutting down our hosted Hub infrastructure.
+Please see this [deprecation notice](https://github.com/textileio/textile/issues/578) for details, including details about FIL balances.

 Every developer, organization, and API user on the Hub has its own Filecoin address.
 Below, we'll focus on exploring the Filecoin wallet and tools through the [Hub CLI](../hub), as this is where you'll be able to start using Filecoin the fastest.
 Just know, you can build all of this into your app for your users too using our API and client libraries.

 ## Check your address and balances